Daniel Szelągowski: Loan to Warta

 On 11 January 2022, as part of the deal that saw Szymon Czyż join Raków from Warta Poznań on a permanent basis, Szelągowski was loaned the opposite way until the end of the 2021–22 season.

 Loan to Chojniczanka

 On 3 January 2022, he was sent on loan to I liga club Chojniczanka Chojnice until the end of the season.
-On 16 March 2023, it was announced he had suffered a anterior cruciate ligament injury and would be sidelined for approximately six months, thus ending his season prematurely.
+On 16 March 2023, it was announced he had suffered a anterior cruciate ligament injury and would be sidelined for over a year, thus ending his season prematurely.

+After missing the entirety of the 2023–24 campaign, he terminated his contract with Raków by mutual consent on 8 June 2024.

+Unia Swarzędz

+On 3 January 2025, Szelągowski moved to III liga club Unia Swarzędz.

+Sparta Kazimierza Wielka

+On 1 July 2025, Szelągowski signed with III liga newcomers Sparta Kazimierza Wielka.

 International career

 Already capped with all Polish youth teams, Szelągowski made his debut for the under-21 team on the 26 March 2021 in a friendly game against Saudi Arabia, where he provided four assists in a 7–0 win.